A Minimal Subset Approach for Informed Keyframe Sampling in Large-Scale SLAM: Minimal Subset Approach

-The minimization problem is solved through an exhaustive search, evaluating each subset's information matrix $\mathbf{J}_{\mathbf{F}}^\mathsf{T} \mathbf{J}_{\mathbf{F}}$ and quantifying its effectiveness using the information preservation and redundancy terms, selecting the subset with the best combined score.
+The minimization problem is solved through an exhaustive search, evaluating each subset's information matrix $\mathbf{J}_{\mathbf{F}}^\mathsf{T} \mathbf{J}_{\mathbf{F}}$ and quantifying the information preservation and redundancy terms, selecting the subset with the best combined score.